Careers360 Logo

 NCERT Solutions for Class 12- Subject-wise

-Approach to Solve Ecosystem Class 12 Question Answer
+How to Solve the Ecosystem Class 12 Question Answer?

 To solve questions from the Ecosystem, follow these steps:

-1. Start by knowing the living and non-living components of an ecosystem.
+1. Start by knowing the living and non-living components of an ecosystem given in the NCERT.

 2. Learn how energy is transferred from plants to animals.
 To gain clarity, students can take help from the Class 12 Biology Chapter 12 Ecosystem question answer.